 That Curt Schilling's looking kinda shaky!

-¶ 9:57 PM1 comments
+¶ 9:57 PM 1 comments

 The Speech, Part II